TanishqThuse/PSAP_CP_FY_Student_DataBase/README.md

-Certainly!
-Here’s a README file content for your PSAP Course project repository based on the provided code:

----

 # Student Record Management System

 This project is a simple Student Record Management System written in C. It allows you to add, display, search, update, and delete student records.
 Additionally, you can save the student data to a file and load it back into the system.